knative-extensions/eventing-rabbitmq/source/README.md

     the network for consumers before receiving delivery acks.
 The intent of Qos is to make sure the network buffers stay full between the server and client.

-    2. With a prefetch count greater than zero, the server will deliver that many messages to consumers before acknowledgments are received.
+    2. With a parallelism greater than zero, the server will deliver that many messages to consumers before acknowledgments are received.
 The server ignores this option when consumers are started with noAck because no acknowledgments are expected or sent.